siscia/ComputerEthicsPresentation/PITCHME.md

 A bill giving the UK intelligence agencies and police **the most sweeping surveillance powers in the western world** has passed into law with barely a whimper, **meeting only token resistance** over the past 12 months from inside parliament and **barely any** from outside.

-The Investigatory Powers Act, passed on Thursday, legalises a whole range of tools for **snooping and hacking** by the __security services__ unmatched by any other country in western Europe or even the US.
+The Investigatory Powers Act, passed on Thursday, legalizes a whole range of tools for **snooping and hacking** by the __security services__ unmatched by any other country in western Europe or even the US.

 #VSLIDE